 "Energy development and the growth of associated infrastructure in the Bakken have increased exponentially since 2010.
 However, the potential impacts of this rapid development on waterfowl populations are poorly understood," says Kaylan Carrlson, DU manager of conservation planning for the Great Plains Region.
 "This study will remedy that knowledge gap by investigating whether waterfowl productivity is being affected by oil and gas development within the overlap area of the PPR and the Bakken."

 DU and partners completed a pilot brood survey in 2014 on more than 2,000 basins on 30 study plots across a spectrum of oil and gas development intensity levels.
 The group expanded the sample size this year to fully address the relationship of oil and gas development and waterfowl productivity.
-Research will continue for several years.

 Partners involved in this study are the Prairie Pothole Joint Venture, the N.D.
 Game and Fish Department, the U.S. Fish and Wildlife Service's Region 6 Habitat and Population Evaluation Team, and the Central Flyway Council.